RaZeR-RBI/blaze-rs/README.md

 To use this wrapper, you must install the [blaze](https://github.com/razer-rbi/blaze) library.

 Make sure you have the compiled library in the system's linker path.

+# Examples
+You can check the [tests directory](https://github.com/RaZeR-RBI/blaze-rs/tree/master/tests/common) to see what you can do.

 # Running tests
 The build script uses an environment variable called `BLAZE_PATH`, which can